nicochang18/Machine_Learning_Practice_Tourette_Syndrome/README.md

 ---

 ## Content
+1. About
-1. Data Information
+2. Data Information
-2. Code Information
+3. Code Information
     1. Data Preprocess
     2. Feature Extraction
     3. Machine Learning

 ---

-## Data Information
-### About the Experiment
+## About
 - In this study, we apply neurofeedback training  based on functional near-infrared spectroscopy as the behavior therapy for TS patients, and last for 8 weeks.

 - Yale global tic severity scale (YGTSS) is applyed in the first and last week to evaluate the improvment of patients, the mild group and severe group is bounded by score of 25.

 - The classification machine leaning model helps us the figure out the differences between mild group and severe group.

+## Data Information

 ### Data Information of Patients
 The anonymous patient list is saved in `patient_list.csv`